 * Global markets continue adjusting to prospect of higher US rates

 * Spreadbetters see European shares opening slightly higher

 * Dollar index hovers near 14-year peak, USD eyes parity with euro

-* MSCI Asia-Pacific index up a fraction, Nikkei hits 1-year
+* MSCI Asia-Pacific index up a fraction, Nikkei hits 1-year high

-* Oil up, Kuwait may implement bigger-than-expected output
+* Oil up, Kuwait may implement bigger-than-expected output cut

 * Bullish dollar, higher yields pressure precious metals

 TOKYO, Dec 16 (Reuters) - The dollar stood near a 14-year peak, bond yields were highly elevated and Asian stocks struggled for traction on Friday as global markets continued adjusting to the idea of higher U.S. interest rates.